dmarticus/circle/README.md

 - [x] Wrap Transfers endpoint (small/medium [lots of new data being returned from the wallet info, but once it's done the endpoints will be easy])
 - [x] Wrap Addresses endpoint (medium)
 - [x] Wrap Deposits endpoint (small/medium)
-- [ ] Go back through and add the X-Request-Id header to the requests that need it.
-Figure out a way to include it optionally.
 - [ ] Wrap Payments endpoint (large, complex.
 Probably the most complex endpoint to wrap.
 Also likely the most useful)
 - [ ] Wrap On-chain payments endpoint (medium/large.
 Probably can reuse some work from payments but might be hard to get working)
 - [ ] Wrap Cards endpoint (large)